At a Glance

 ✨Prepare for Scenario-Based Questions

-Expect scenario-based questions that assess your decision-making and assessment skills.
-Think of situations where you had to prioritize clinical workloads or negotiate treatment strategies, and be ready to explain your thought process.
+Expect questions that assess your ability to manage risks and defuse stressful situations.
+Think of scenarios where you had to negotiate treatment strategies or handle aggressive patients, and be ready to explain your approach.